InnerSourceCommons/InnerSourceLearningPath/trusted-committer/trusted-committer-script.md

 when I said "TCs can push code closer to production" earlier.
-TCs should also help contributors during a PR to get their contribution over the finish line, by a timely review, a short pairing session, maybe a refactoring of the existing code to accomodate a new feature or help with setting up or documenting manual testing steps.
+TCs should also help contributors during a PR to get their contribution over the finish line, by a timely review, a short pairing session, maybe a refactoring of the existing code to accommodate a new feature or help with setting up or documenting manual testing steps.

 That said, it is ultimately the contributors job to make that happen.
 The job